 - 1. Funds must be used for the purposes stated in the application.
-Major deviations, such as budget changes of greater than 20% between approved categories or changes in purpose or direction of research must be approved by the Preeclampsia Foundation's CEO, under consultation with the Registry's Scientific Advisory Council. - 2.
-Budgets must include fees for open source publishing and any fees associated with using The Preeclampsia Registry (contact Registry@preeclampsia.org for fee schedule). - 3.
+Major deviations, such as budget changes of greater than 20% between approved categories or changes in purpose or direction of research must be approved by the Preeclampsia Foundation's CEO, under consultation with the PRAC. - 2.
+Budgets must include fees for open-source publishing and any fees associated with using The Preeclampsia Registry (contact Registry@preeclampsia.org for fee schedule). - 3.
 Overhead Cost Allocation (OCA) associated with the grant activity cannot exceed 5% of the total proposal (including overhead and fringe). - 4.
 Unencumbered balances at the end of the grant period or when an incumbent resigns will be returned to the Preeclampsia Foundation. - 5.
 Requests for extension of time will be considered if requested prior to the expiration date. - 6.
-Data Use Agreement will be created for any proposals interfacing with the Preeclampsia Registry. - 7.
-10% of any proceeds from intellectual property resulting from this research will be ceded to the Preeclampsia Foundation, a 501(c)(3) charitable organization. - 8.
-Interim and final electronic progress reports will be required.
+Data Use Agreement will be executed for any proposals interfacing with The Preeclampsia Registry. - 7.
+10% of any proceeds from intellectual property resulting from this research will be ceded to the Preeclampsia Foundation, a 501(c)(3) charitable organization.

+8. Interim and final electronic progress reports will be required.
+Second half of funding will be released upon receipt of a satisfactory interim report.
 The final report should include the scientific findings and specific use of funds.
 Both interim and final reports should be no longer than two single-spaced typed pages.
 Please submit one electronic copy of any resulting publications.